© 2023 USC, All Rights Reserved

-To aid in this critical effort, we’ve created the Gerald A. Lawson Endowment Fund for Black and Indigenous Students, named in honor of Gerald "Jerry" Lawson.
+The Gerald A. Lawson Endowment Fund, is named in honor of Gerald "Jerry" Lawson.
 Mr. Lawson is widely considered one of the fathers of modern gaming for his pioneering work that led to the development of removable, commercial ROM cartridges.
 While the medium has evolved, it all started with Mr. Lawson’s innovation in 1976.

 Mr. Lawson passed away in 2011, but his contributions continue to influence the industry we teach, work and play in.
 We are honored to have been allowed by his family to name this initiative after him.